 The volatile price of petroleum-derived jet fuel poses key business challenges to airlines, especially because fuel is one of the industry's largest and most volatile operating costs.
-Once SAF supply reaches commercial scale, it may offer an opportunity to diversify sources of jet fuel available to airlines and reinvent aspects of the fuel supply chain.
+Once SAF supply reaches commercial scale, it may offer an opportunity to diversify available sources of jet fuel and reinvent aspects of the fuel supply chain.

 Given current technology, there are no practical options to power commercial aircraft engines other than with liquid fuels.
 Commercial-scale production of SAF can bolster the supply of liquid fuel to the airline industry.
 Expanding the available jet fuel slate in this way may help enhance market stability.
 In addition, SAF could be essential to accommodate future demand growth for air transport services, both in terms of supply and sustainability.
 Furthermore, SAF production facilities need not be situated in the same locations as conventional refineries.
-This would allow the geographic diversification of production away from sites prone to natural disasters, such as the U.S. Gulf Coast or West Coast.
+This would allow the geographic diversification of production away from sites prone to natural disasters, such as the U.S. Gulf Coast or West Coast, though this siting flexibility may bring with it a potential disadvantage if sufficient product storage and transportation infrastructure is not located in these other areas.